Fried Turkey Recipe

 Instructions

-1. Thaw your turkey completely, rinse and pat dry.
-Mix your injection marinade ingredients together and fill syringe.
-Poke 1 hole and move the needle into different positions as you push out marinade into the turkey.
-Do this in different parts of the birds, making as little holes as possible with getting the marinade in as much of the bird as possible.
+• Inject: Mix your injection marinade ingredients together and fill the syringe.
+Poke one hole at a time and move the needle into different directions under the skin as you slowly push out the marinade.
+Repeat in several parts of the bird, making as few holes as possible while getting marinade into as much of the turkey as you can.

-2. Mix the rub spices together and rub all over bird, in cavity and in under skin also.
-Wrap turkey in cling wrap so it is completely covered and refrigerate 1 hour -24 hours.
-The longer the better!
+• Season: Mix the rub spices together and rub them all over the bird — on the outside, inside the cavity, and under the skin where you can reach.
+Wrap the turkey tightly in cling wrap so it’s completely covered and refrigerate for 1–24 hours (the longer, the better).

-4. Dry pot and add peanut oil to marked line.
-Preheat oil to 275.
-Remove from plastic wrap and pat dry one more time.
-When oil reaches temp add turkey to bucket and lower using the hanger/hook.
-Wear gloves to protect hands and arms from oil splattering.
+• Heat Oil: Dry the pot and add peanut oil up to the marked line.
+Preheat the oil to 275°F. Remove the turkey from the plastic wrap and pat dry one more time.

 Sweet & Spicy